TerriaJS/terriajs/doc/customizing/client-side-config.md

 ### CatalogIndex

 If your TerriaMap has many (>50) dynamic groups (groups which need to be loaded - for example CKAN, WMS-group...) it may be worth generating a static catalog index JSON file.
-This file will contain ID, name and description fields of all catalog items, which can be used to search through the catalog very quickly without needing to load dynamic groups.
+This file will contain ID, name and description fields of all catalog items, which can be used to search through the catalog very quickly without needing to load dynamic references/groups (for example `MagdaReference` -> `WebMapServiceCatalogGroup` -> `WebMapServiceCatalogItem`).

 The https://github.com/nextapps-de/flexsearch library is used to index and search the catalog index file.